About the School

 HEALTH TIPS FOR FLU SEASON: The Creative Dance Center is committed to providing an excellent dance education to our students while maintaining a safe and healthy environment.
 In light of the coming flu season and concerns about the H1N1 virus, here are some common sense steps that you can take to keep you and your family healthy.

 DROP-INS: Please bring exact change or check.
 Children and Teens Classes – Siblings or friends may attend a class on a one time, case-by-case, space available basis.
+Drop-ins are not allowed in classes that are marked FULL in the online schedules.
 The drop-in fee for classes 1 – 1 1/2 hours long is $15.00.
 The drop-in fee for classes 2 hours long is $20.00 In a Parent-Child Class (Nurturing Baby, Parent/Toddler/Child) the drop-in fee for a sibling is $8.00.
 Adult Classes are available as drop-in for a $15.00 fee.

 PRE-REGISTRATION: Required to ensure a place in class.
 Registration in current classes does not guarantee a space in upcoming sessions.
 Full tuition sent with registration form is preferred.
 Classes without sufficient enrollment will be canceled.
 When more than one family member is registered during the same session, a 5% discount will be applied to the tuition total.